BrentYoshida/security-portfolio/methodology/linux-privesc.md

 # Linux Privilege Escalation Checklist
-**Status:** Living document — updated as new techniques are learned
+**Status:** Living document:  updated as new techniques are learned
 **Last Updated:** April 2026
-**Reference:** GTFOBins (gtfobins.github.io) — essential companion to this document
+**Reference:** GTFOBins (gtfobins.github.io):  essential companion to this document

 ---

 ## Philosophy

 Privilege escalation on Linux is a systematic process, not a guessing game.
 The answer is almost always in one of the categories below.
-Work through them in order rather than jumping to the most complex techniques first — misconfigured sudo permissions and SUID binaries are found far more often than kernel exploits.
+Work through them in order rather than jumping to the most complex techniques first: misconfigured sudo permissions and SUID binaries are found far more often than kernel exploits.

 When you find a potential vector, verify it manually before running automated tools.
 Understanding why something works makes the technique transferable.